syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/virtual-scrolling.md

 * Grouping, which takes additional time to splitting the raw items into the provided format.
 * Date Formatting, which takes additional time to convert date format.
 * Date Formatting with sorting, here additionally full date time format should be framed to perform sorting along with the provided date format which lags the performance.
+* The loading time in virtual scrolling is determined by the width and height of the pivot table.
+If the height and width of the pivot table are increased, the loading time may be affected.
+As a result, performance may decrease as well.

 ## Data Compression